mideind/GreynirCorrect/README.rst

 Full grammar analysis
 ---------------------

-GreynirCorrect can also analyze text grammatically by attempting to parse it, after token-level correction.
+GreynirCorrect can analyze text grammatically by attempting to parse it, after token-level correction.
 The parsing is done according to Greynir's context-free grammar for Icelandic, augmented with additional production rules for common grammatical errors.
 The analysis returns a set of annotations